rene-ott/orsc-apose/README.md

 # APOS+

 This is a fork of [ORSC APOS](https://gitlab.com/open-runescape-classic/APOS) with extended features.
+The solution doesn't include scripts ie Scripts directory is empty.
-Scripts aren't included by default, but they are included as a git submodule which refers to another [repository](https://github.com/rene-ott/orsc-aposp-scripts).
-To pull scripts from mentioned repository into `Scripts` directory execute a command `git submodule update --init Scripts`.
+Also, this implementation depends on external libraries.
+Make sure to install 3rd party dependencies via `restore-libs.cmd` task.
+These libraries are required to make account reporting work.
 ## Extended features

 ### Account report